karanmax999/vaultbtc-yield-aggregator/README.md

 - **User Fund Management**: Secure deposit, withdrawal, and allocation mechanisms
 - **Simulated Yield**: Demo lending strategy with 0.1% per-block yield accrual

+## 🌟 Babylon Integration & Upgrade Roadmap

+**Babylon Trustless Vaults**: The vaultBTC component is architected as a drop-in placeholder for Babylon's trustless, native Bitcoin vault protocol.
+When Babylon mainnet and vault standards are production-ready, we only need to swap this contract and plug in Babylon's proof and withdrawal logic—no redesign required.

+**Security Finality**: We plan to timestamp critical actions (deposits, withdrawals, yield claims) on Babylon Genesis, leveraging their periodic Bitcoin block anchoring.
+This enables Bitcoin-grade finality and on-chain auditability for DeFi aggregators.

+**BABY Token and Staking**: With Babylon's dual-staking design, future yield strategies in this aggregator can support dual rewards: DeFi yield + Babylon security rewards, directly incentivizing both users and network health.

+**Cross-chain and IBC Expansion**: The modular design enables future integration with Cosmos IBC and other cross-chain assets or strategies.

+**Upgrade Path**: See contract comments in `VaultBTC.sol` and `StrategyManager.sol` for specific integration points.
+The strategy interface (`IYieldStrategy.sol`) remains compatible with Babylon-native primitives.

 ## 🏗️ Architecture

 ### Smart Contracts

 1. **VaultBTC.sol**

    - ERC20 token representing vaultBTC
    - Includes mint/burn functions for demo/testing (no access control)
    - Users deposit this token into the yield aggregator

 2. **IYieldStrategy.sol**

    - Interface that all yield strategies must implement
    - Defines standard methods: `deposit()`, `withdraw()`, `getYield()`, `balanceOf()`
    - Enables plug-and-play strategy architecture

 3. **StrategyManager.sol**

    - Core contract managing user deposits and strategy allocations
    - Maintains user balances and tracks allocations across strategies
    - Only approved strategies can receive user funds